 Each year, 1 in 4 adults in the U.S. suffer from a mental health problem.
 The most common mental health problems are anxiety, substance abuse, and depression.

 Mental healthcare can be costly, even for people with health insurance.
-Medicines for these conditions are costly.
+Medicines for these conditions can be costly.
 Also, therapist charges per counseling session vary.
-Costs depend on where you live, the therapist's level of training and years of experience.
+Costs depend on where you live, the therapist's level of training, and their experience.

 These tips can help control your costs while you get the help you need:

 Check your coverage.
 Health insurance companies vary in what they pay for mental health treatment.
 Some plans cover everything except the copay per session, once a deductible is met.
 Other plans place dollar limits on outpatient programs, but leave inpatient programs intact.
 Sometimes an insurance company limits the type and extent of mental health treatment it will pay.
 They may limit the amount of money paid to providers.
 Knowing what to expect ahead of time can help you plan your finances.

 Choose a provider who is in your network.
 Out-of-network providers can cost a lot more.
 Call your insurance company to confirm your network providers.

 Ask for a price break.
 Some therapists offer a sliding-scale fee schedule for people, based on income.